zafergurel/KeyFinder/README.md

 * **FileFilter**: The extensions of the code files.
 Example: *.cs;*.cshtml;*.js
 * **OutputFile**: The output file can be in two formats.
 If the extension is xlsx, an excel file is generated.
 If it's not, then a text file including xml output is generated.
 * **OpenOutputFileAfterProcess**: Set this to true if you want the output file to be opened automatically after extraction process is finished.
+* **SearchPatternFile**: The search patterns (regular expressions) are in this file.

 ### Search Patterns

-The search patterns (regular expressions) are in patterns.txt.
+The search patterns are regular expressions and you can put every pattern that fits your needs in the search pattern file.
+The path of this file should be configured in the configuration file.
-You can find some examples in the file.
+You can find some examples in the test folder in the patterns.txt file.
 Each search pattern should contain a named group, key.
 An example is as follows:

 ```sh